tonymih/tonymih.github.io/_posts/2024-11-19-cnn-fruit-classification.md

 <br>
 #### Test Set Classification Accuracy

-Our baseline network achieved a **75% Classification Accuracy** on the test set, and our network with Dropout applied achieved **85%**.
+Our baseline network achieved a **75% Classification Accuracy** on the test set, and our network with Dropout applied, achieved **85%**.
 With the addition of Image Augmentation we saw both a reduction in overfitting, and an increased *validation set* accuracy.
 On the test set, we again see an increase vs. the baseline & Dropout, with a **93% Classification Accuracy**.

 <br>
 #### Test Set Confusion Matrix